bmascat/ebara/README.md

    **(OPTIONAL)** *Recomended for non technical users*:

-   After cloning the github repository install [docker desktop](https://www.docker.com/products/docker-desktop/) to get the application running using docker-compose
+   After cloning the github repositoskry install [docker desktop](https://www.docker.com/products/docker-desktop/) to get the application running using docker-compose

    Run the next command on the terminal:

    ```bash
       docker-compose up
    ```
    This can take some minutes to setup, then go to `http://localhost:8501` to use de app.
+If you follow this option you can skip the rest of the installation process.

 3. **Create a virtual environment:**